Appealing a decision on your worker's injury claim

 If you have questions about, or disagree with, a decision made on your worker’s injury claim, the first step is to discuss the decision with the initial decision-maker or case manager.
 He or she will be able to explain the decision and answer questions you may have.

-If you have new information that could affect the decision on the injured worker’s claim, let the initial decision maker or customer care facilitator know.
+If you have new information that could affect the decision on the worker’s claim, let the initial decision maker or customer care facilitator know.
 We are always willing to consider new information.
 You can also call and ask to speak to a supervisor during the injury claim process.

 Step 2: Appeals department